Understanding Carbon Credits

-The Project Design stage includes developing a project concept, choosing or developing a baseline and monitoring methodology, and stakeholder consultations.
-All of these elements are documented in the project design document (PDD).
+The Project Description (also may be called project design) stage includes developing a project concept, choosing or developing a baseline and monitoring methodology, and stakeholder consultations.
+All of these elements are documented in the project description (or design) document (PDD).

 Project Concept

-A feasibility study of a potential offset project is conducted to assess its technical feasibility, investment requirements, development, and operational costs, expected returns, administrative and legal hurdles, and project risks and pitfalls.
-Based on the results of the feasibility study, the project owner will decide whether or not to continue the development of the potential offset project.
+A feasibility study of a potential crediting project is conducted to assess its technical feasibility, investment requirements, development, and operational costs, expected returns, administrative and legal hurdles, and project risks and pitfalls.
+Based on the results of the feasibility study, the project owner will decide whether or not to continue the development of the potential crediting project.

 Methodology

-An offset project methodology defines the rules that a project developer needs to follow to establish a project baseline and to determine project additionality, to calculate emission reductions, and to monitor the parameters (e.g., electricity produced by the project) used to estimate actual emission reductions.
+A crediting project methodology defines the rules that a project developer needs to follow to establish a project baseline and to determine project additionality, to calculate avoided or removed emissions, and to monitor the parameters (e.g., electricity produced by the project) used to estimate actual avoided or removed emissions.
 It is a generic recipe that can be applied to different projects of a given type (e.g., renewable energy production) and applicability conditions (e.g., grid-connected).
-Under several programs, if no approved methodology exists for a specific project type, a project developer can submit a new methodology for approval to the offset program (e.g., CDMGold StandardVCS).
+Under several programs, if no approved methodology exists for a specific project type, a project developer can submit a new methodology for approval to the crediting program (e.g., CDMGold StandardVCS).

-The Project Design Document (PDD) describes the project activity in detail.
-It contains a description of the chosen technology and explains the methodology used to define the baseline scenario, to demonstrate additionality, and to calculate emission reductions.
+The Project Description (or Design) Document (PDD) describes the project activity in detail.
+It contains a description of the chosen technology and explains the methodology used to define the baseline scenario, to demonstrate additionality, and to calculate avoided or removed emissions.
 It also contains information on the monitoring of all relevant technical parameters (e.g., temperature, gas flow rates, electricity production, hours of operation, etc.) including how monitoring procedures will be established, measurements made, quality controlled, and records stored and accessed.
-It contains an estimate of the volume of emission reductions to be achieved by the project.
+It contains an estimate of the volume of avoided or removed emissions to be achieved by the project.
 Finally, it documents how the project contributes to sustainable development.
 The PDD is used throughout the implementation phase to ensure that the project performs according to the parameters outlined in the document.

 Stakeholder Consultation(s)

-Offset projects under the CDM and most voluntary offset programs are required to provide evidence that the project’s activities will not adversely impact local populations and other relevant stakeholders.
-To ensure that all relevant stakeholders have been provided an opportunity to comment on a proposed CDM project, the developer must inform them about the project through appropriate forms of media.
-The developer must respond to all stakeholder comments, and describe a course of action to minimize negative impacts.
+Crediting projects under most crediting programs are required to provide evidence that the project’s activities will not adversely impact local populations and other relevant stakeholders.
+For example, to ensure that all relevant stakeholders have been provided an opportunity to comment on a proposed CDM project, the developer must inform the stakeholders about the project through appropriate forms of media.
+The developer must respond to all stakeholder comments and describe a course of action to minimize negative impacts.
 The outcomes of the stakeholder consultations must be documented in the Project Design Document (PDD).

 Project Validation

-Under the CDM, after the project developer has written the PDD, an independent UN-approved third-party auditor conducts the project validation.
-These auditors are called Designated Operational Entities or DOEs under CDM.
-The process of CDM project validation normally consists of five phases:
+In the full project cycle, after the project developer has written the PDD, an independent crediting program-approved third-party auditor conducts the project validation.
+These auditors may also be called Verifiers, Validators, Verification Validation Bodies (VVBs), or Designated Operational Entities (DOEs).
+The process of project validation normally consists of five phases:

 1. A desk review of the PDD,

-2. On-site visits and follow-up interviews with project stakeholders,
+2. On-site visits and interviews with project stakeholders,

-3. A 30-day public comment period after the PDD has been made available via the internet,
+3. A public comment period after the PDD has been made available via the internet,

 4. Resolution of outstanding issues, and

-5. The issuance of the final validation report and written by the DOE.
-After completion, the validation report and the PDD are submitted to the CDM Executive Board for review and registration.
+5. The issuance of the final validation report written by the auditor.
+After completion, the validation report and the PDD are submitted to the crediting program administrators for review and registration.

 Host Country Approval

-Final acceptance of a CDM project by the CDM Executive Board is not possible without the approval of the project’s host country.
-The project documentation must be submitted to the relevant authority, which checks the project activity against national rules and regulations and confirms the project’s compliance with the host country’s sustainability criteria.
+For some programs like the Clean Development Mechanism (CDM) or crediting projects through Article 6 of the Paris Agreement, host country approval may be required.
+In the CDM program, final acceptance of a project by the CDM Executive Board is not possible without the approval of the project’s host country.
+The project documentation must be submitted to the relevant authority, which checks the project activity against national rules and regulations and confirms the project’s compliance with the host country’s sustainability and development criteria.
 This screening process and host country requirements vary from country to country.

-Voluntary offset projects generally do not need host country approval.
+Voluntary crediting projects generally do not need host country approval.

 Project Registration

-The CDM Executive Board’s decision to register a project is based on the review of the PDD, the validation report, and public feedback.
-Once the CDM EB approves a project, it is officially registered as a CDM project.
+A crediting program’s decision to register a project is based on their staff’s review of the PDD, the validation report, and public feedback.
+Once the crediting program approves a project, it is officially registered and the PDD document is generally made publicly available on the program’s registry tracking system.

 Project Implementation